-In an SQL environment, adding permissions is typically done via the GRANT command, or, in the negative, the REVOKE command.
+In a SQL environment, adding permissions is typically done via the GRANT command, or, in the negative, the REVOKE command.

-Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Note: The following instructions use the PGDATA and PGLOG environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.